 It is possible for people who suffer from mitochondrial disease to receive SSD benefits.
 The most important part of applying for benefits is providing evidence that the condition is present.
 Applicants can gather evidence from their medical providers.
 A formal diagnosis is necessary, and the date that the patient was diagnosed with the condition is important.

 There are many tests performed when mitochondrial disease is being diagnosed.
 Medical professionals will test the blood and urine for lactic acidosis.
 Cerebral imaging is often performed to determine how the condition has affected development of the brain.

 A muscle biopsy may be done to evaluate the impact that mitochondrial disease has had on the muscular structure.
 Genetic chromosome testing is also done to show that a mutation has caused the condition to affect the quality of life of the individual.

 Applicants who are unable to work due to mitochondrial disease must provide the Social Security Administration (SSA) with adequate proof of disability.
 This is the most important part of the application process, so it is essential for sufferers to seek medical treatment from a licensed provider in order to ensure that accurate medical records are created.

 Applying for SSD benefits is a complicated process.
 Up to 70 percent of first-time applications are denied, and the most common reason for a denial is a lack of medical proof of disability.
 People who are unfamiliar with the process may feel confused and alone when they are trying to apply for the benefits that they need.
-Experienced SSD attorneys offer guidance throughout the application process.
+Experienced disability lawyers in delaware offer guidance throughout the application process.
 These legal professionals act as advocates for their clients to ensure that disabled individuals are able to receive the benefits for which they qualify.
 Legal representation takes much of the stress of the application process off of the shoulders of the applicant.